RS Labs Health Weight Loss Slider 1920x595 1

 HIDDEN CALORIES

 A salad sounds like the perfect way to lose weight.
-But use packaged, processed dressing (with vegetable oil and/or sugar), processed mayonnaise, or toppings (fried croutons, artificial bacon crumbles, farmed salmon, fried wontons, fried chicken) on it and it can pack a bigger weight gain punch than ice cream and French fries.
+But use packaged, processed dressing (with vegetable oil, artificial color, flavor enhancer chemicals, and/or sugar), processed mayonnaise, or toppings (fried croutons, artificial bacon crumbles, farmed salmon, fried wontons, fried chicken) salad can pack a bigger weight gain punch than ice cream and French fries.

 FAST AND PACKAGED FOOD